mozammal/gcloud-kubernetese-spring-boot/README.md

 gcloud container clusters delete demo-spring-boot-cluster --zone us-central1-a
 ```

-How to get external ip address $IP_ADDTESS_FROM_GOOGLE from  outside
+How to get EXTERNAL-IP address $IP_ADDTESS_FROM_GOOGLE that we can use to make REST calls to
+our sample REST APIS

 ```bash
 kubectl get ingress